Doctor of Chiropractic

-As a career, the field of chiropractic provides a great quality of life.
-According to the Chiropractic Economics 2013 Salary and Expense survey, Doctors of Chiropractic spend an average of 32 hours per week engaged in patient care, and the average total compensation for a DC is more than $128,000.
-In addition, over 40% of all chiropractors are self-employed and own their own clinic.
+As a career the field of chiropractic provides a great quality of life.
+According to the Chiropractic Economics 2016 Salary and Expense survey, Doctors of Chiropractic spend an average of 34 hours per week engaged in patient care, and the average total compensation for a DC is just over $147,000.
+In addition, over 60% of all chiropractors are self-employed.

 • Established in 1935

 • 112-acre campus in Chesterfield, Missouri, a western suburb of St. Louis

 • Gymnasium; recreational fields; tennis, basketball, and sand volleyball courts; 18-hole disc golf course

 • Doctor of Chiropractic

 • Master of Science in Health Informatics (online)